What is an ISO Internal Audit?

 Generally, an ISO internal auditor will assess your management systems against:

-- The ISO standard requirements: these include ISO 9001, ISO 45001, ISO 14001, IATF 16949 and ISO 13485 standards.
-The distinct guidelines that your business’ current processes are tested against will vary depending on the specific standard you are aiming to gain compliance with.
+- The ISO standard requirements: such as this sample covered by ICS, ISO 9001, ISO 45001, ISO 14001, IATF 16949, ISO 27001 and ISO 13485 standards.
+The requirements that your business’ current processes are tested against will vary depending on the specific standard you are aiming to gain compliance with.

-- Observation of your own internal processes: this will ensure that your business has clear, relevant direction that is in line with your organisational objectives.
+- Level of compliance of your own internal processes: this will ensure that your business is mitigating its risk and is following systems designed to help you meet your organisational objectives.

 The ISO consultant will then document their findings and make suggestions of actions to improve in the audit report.
 To help you gain a better idea of what to expect, we have created a sample ISO internal audit report.

-An internal audit of a quality management system is performed to answer some of the following questions:
+An internal audit of a quality management systeman IMS (e.g. a Quality management system in the case of ISO 9001) is performed to answer some of the following questions:

-- Are you meeting the ISO standard requirements in order to pass your next external audit?
+- Are you meeting the ISO standard requirements sufficiently to pass your next external audit?

 - Are you efficient and effective in what you do in your business?